-Permits have been filed for the 600,000 square foot office portion of Potrero Power Plant, a 29-acre redevelopment in Hunters Point, San Francisco.
+Permits have been filed for the 600,000 square foot office portion of Potrero Power Plant, a 29-acre redevelopment in Dogpatch, San Francisco.
 Redeveloping abandoned industrial plots has become quite the trend internationally.
 London has the Battersea Power Station.
 New York City has the Domino Sugar Factory, and San Francisco has several along the eastern waterfront, including this one, India Basin, and, arguably, Mission Rock.
 The developers of Potrero Power Plant have recently applied for its office allocation permits, indicating preparation for phase one of six.
 Associate Capital’s California Barrel Company LLC is in charge of the 5.3 million square foot project.

 Potreros’ overall footprint will yield 5.3 million square feet split between fourteen different buildings.
 If completed as proposed, it will provide housing, commercial space, retail, and a hotel.
 2,682 residential units are spread across 2.68 million square feet, translating to just over a thousand square feet each.
 Of those, 58% will be studio/one-bedroom units, with 42% with two or more bedrooms.
 Thirty percent of phase one housing will be sold as affordable, with the ratio not yet announced for future housing.
 Two hundred twenty guest rooms will be provided from the 240,000 square foot hotel.

 The office allocation permit is part of the city’s 1986 regulation to avoid ‘boom and bust’ development cycles by providing stability to the market.
 The city only permits 950,000 square feet of new office development per year, of which 75,000 square feet is designated for projects between 25-50K square feet.
 Undeveloped square footage from previous years can be applied for the next year.